ibm-cloud-docs/billing-usage/cc-working-with.md

 * Emissions by service: The carbon emissions are broken down by service.

 * Emissions by resource group: The carbon emissions are broken down by group.
 Most services are displayed by resource group.
-However, Cloud Foundry is displayed by organization, and Classic Infrastructure is displayed in a dedicated group.
+However, Classic Infrastructure is displayed in a dedicated group.
 The emissions are displayed only if a group contains those services.

 ## Tracking enterprise emissions with carbon calculator